 Variable fee and rewards

-It might be thought that a pool with a low percentage of variable fee is more favorable to the stakers, however, it is not so.
+It might be thought that a pool with a low percentage of variable fee is much more favorable to the stakers, however, it is not so.

 In fact, the difference in variable margin translates into a very small impact for the staker, but an equitable margin allows pool operators to invest in infrastructure, security, which is beneficial to their stakers.